Fred Potts: Educational outreach

 In 2011 the trust started to work with the history department of Reading College.
 Their students have helped the trust by fundraising, joining the committee and teaching to local primary schools about the First World War, Gallipoli and this local story.
 In 2013 the Trooper Potts prize for History was introduced at the college, it was awarded for 3 years.

-Starting in 2013 the Trust has delivered presentations about this Reading story to local groups including; Business groups lunches, pensioner groups, U3A, WEA, WI, Rotary, Round Table, History of Reading Society, Visits Reading and it continues to do so with a booking in 2021.
+Starting in 2013 the Trust has delivered presentations about this Reading story to local groups.

 The trust delivered Trooper Potts mornings at Katesgrove Primary School, Fred Potts' old school, Southcote Primary School and St Edwards School.
 The curators of the Berkshire Yeomanry Museum brought along kit of the period for the children to see / try on.
 Shorter events were run at other schools.
 In 2018 it delivered sessions to Cub and Brownie groups in Ascot and Staines.
-The outreach work to schools has continued each year at Katesgrove and Southcote Schools with the occasional new school being added.
+The outreach work to schools started in 2012 in Katesgrove and Southcote Primary Schools with the occasional new school being added.